-Second, a key aspect of the model for explaining stock market behavior is the evolution of investor beliefs about infrequent shifts in the monetary policy rule.
+Second, a key aspect of the model for explaining stock market behavior is the evolution of investor beliefs about regime change in the monetary policy rule.
 We find that fluctuating beliefs about the future conduct of monetary policy can cause significant market volatility even if the current policy rule and target interest rate remain unchanged.
-However, the estimates also show that investor beliefs about the probability of a regime change in monetary policy continuously evolve outside of tight windows around policy announcements and that most of the variation in these beliefs occurs at times that are not close to an FOMC announcement.
+Moreover, the estimates also show that investor beliefs about the probability of a regime change in monetary policy continuously evolve outside of tight windows around policy announcements and that most of the variation in these beliefs occurs at times that are not close to an FOMC announcement.
 One explanation for this result is that most Fed announcements are not immediately associated with a change in the policy rule, but instead provide "forward guidance" in the form of a data-dependent recipe for what could trigger a change in the conduct of policy down the road.
 This finding underscores the challenges with relying solely on high-frequency event studies for quantifying the channels of monetary transmission to markets and the real economy.

 Third, a large fraction of the variation in the stock market and in the short-term real interest rate across time is explained by the combination of realized regime changes in the conduct of monetary policy, and fluctuating real-time beliefs about the possibility of future regime change.
 Investor beliefs about a future regime change are especially important for the stock market because of their role in shaping perceptions of equity market risk.
-We find that the S&P 500 (relative to lagged aggregate output) would have been 50% higher than it was in February of 2020, had investors counterfactually believed that the Fed was very likely to shift to a policy rule in the next month that featured greater activism in stabilizing the real economy.
+We find that the S&P 500 would have been 50% higher than it was in February of 2020, had investors counterfactually believed that the Fed was very likely to shift to a policy rule in the next month that featured greater activism in stabilizing the real economy.

-The research in this paper touches on several different strands of literature that connect monetary policy to movements in asset values.
+Related literature The research in this paper touches on several different strands of literature that connect monetary policy to movements in asset values.
 On the empirical side, the high frequency component of our structural estimation connects with a body of evidence that finds the values of long-term financial assets and expected return premia respond sharply to the announcements of central banks (Cochrane and Piazzesi (2002), Piazzesi (2005), Bernanke and Kuttner (2005), Hanson and Stein (2015), Gertler and Karadi (2015), Gilchrist, López-Salido, and Zakrajšek (2015), Boyarchenko, Haddad, and Plosser (2016), Kekre and Lenel (2021), Pflueger and Rinaldi (2020)).
 Brooks, Katz, and Lustig (2018) document evidence of persistent post-FOMC announcement drift in longer term Treasury yields, implying that monetary policy has a long-lasting influence on markets outside of tight windows around FOMC announcements, a finding shared by our study.
-We further complement this literature by providing evidence that expected return premia vary in part because the perceived quantity of stock market risk fluctuates with beliefs about the future conduct of monetary policy, with a higher perceived likelihood of transitioning to a more active policy rule where economic fluctuations are more aggressively stabilized associated with a lower perceived quantity of risk.
+We further complement this literature by providing evidence that expected return premia vary in part because the perceived quantity of stock market risk fluctuates with beliefs about the future conduct of monetary policy.